-There are many apps that offer great cash-back deals, such as Ibotta, MobiSave and BerryCart.
-A family could very easily save $20 or more a month.
-These types of apps reward people with cash or even gift cards when people buy specific products.
+There are many apps that offer great cash-back deals, such as Ibotta and MobiSave.
+These types of apps reward you with cash or even gift cards when you buy specific products.
 Typically, all you need to do is send in images of your grocery receipt and voila — you just made a few bucks.

 27. Sign Up for Loyalty Programs

 Grocery stores want to have returning customers — that’s why they offer loyalty programs.